Barry36/campus_forum/README.md

-## A Simple Social Network
+# A Simple Social Network
-# This project was prepared by Jianqing Wang (student ID: j795wang)
-# and Richard Zhang (student ID: r269zhan)
+## An entity-relationship model for this social network is named "356 Project ER Diagram.png" and its description can be found as "ER Diagram Description.pdf"

-instructions:
+# instructions:
 1. Python 3 (developed with 3.7.3)
 2. A local mysql database should be running
 3. Install mysql connector package with command `pip3 install mysql-connector-python`